-When we understand that Jesus wants to build His Ekklesia, and its assignment is to penetrate the gates of Hades, it soon becomes clear that the primary way to legislate is by prayer.
+When we understand that Jesus wants to build His Ekklesia, and its assignment is to penetrate the gates of Hades, it soon becomes clear that the primary way to legislate is through prayer.
 Prayer must become the number one functional identity of the Ekklesia.
 Personal and corporate prayers are the lifeblood and backbone of the Ekklesia.
-We take the authority that Christ has given us and access and legislate Heaven on earth.
+We take the authority that Christ has given us and access and legislate Heaven to earth.

 Church Prayer Meetings

 Our prayer meetings are weak because we are misinformed about our assignment.
 If we believe that the measure of “church” success is attendance, and the number one priority of the “church” is what goes on INSIDE its walls, then our prayer lives become self-centered, our focus grows inward, and our lives grow apathetic towards the Lord and His Kingdom.

 Our current understanding of the “church” has cut the legs off our need and urgency to pray.
 There is little “focus” or “fight” within its current definition.
 Most are “bored” because we are focused largely on a pastoral rather than an apostolic mandate.

 The Ekklesia cannot survive without prayer.
 The commission to legislate and assault the gates of Hades starts and ends with prayer since our battle is not with flesh or blood but against principalities and powers.